cpgreenduck/beta.bionicsUBCcodes/README.md

-# beta.bionicsUBCcodes
+# bionicsUBCcodes
-This is used to host test codes for bionics.ubc.ca website before transfer to bionicsUBCcodes for actual hosting
+This is used to host codes for bionics.ubc.ca website